 In September and October, we finished exploring Mexico from Oaxaca to Chiapas to the Yucatan Peninsula (including Merida, Cancun, Tulum, and more).
 Mexico is an incredibly varied and amazing country.
 Worthy of even more exploration.

 2015 was a year of moving forward and being on the go.
 It wasn’t always easy, but it was definitely worth it.

 The blog continued plugging along alright, nothing spectacular.
 But I was finally able to launch my first product, the Desk to Dirtbag “Go Outside” t-shirt thanks to the folks at Adayak.

 I was also able to launch my bestselling Amazon.com Kindle book, Big Travel, Small Budget: How to Travel More, Spend Less, and See the World.
-The book skyrocketed up the charts, and has gotten excellent feedback with 94 reviews and a 4.6/5 star average.
+The book skyrocketed up the charts and has gotten excellent feedback with well over 100 reviews and a 4.6/5 star average.